-Psychological distress increases risk of death from strokeJune 18th, 2012 in Psychology & Psychiatry /
+Psychological distress increases risk of death from strokeJune 18, 2012 in Medicine & Health / Psychology & Psychiatry

 Psychological distress was associated with a higher risk of death from stroke, according to a study published in CMAJ (Canadian Medical Association Journal).

 Psychological distress includes factors such as anxiety, depression, sleeping problems and loss of confidence, and is common in approximately 15%-20% of the general population.

 Although there is evidence linking psychological distress to coronary artery disease, there is a dearth of data linking psychological distress with the risk of death from stroke and other cerebrovascular diseases.

 Researchers from UCL (University College London), United Kingdom, sought to understand this link and looked at data from a large study of 68 652 men and women who participated in the Health Survey for England.
 The mean age of participants was 54.9 years, 45.0% were male and 96.1% were white.